-This example shows what a difference the American Rescue Plan made in lowering health insurance premiums for Americans who were on the edge of the subsidy cliff.
+This example shows the difference the American Rescue Plan made in lowering health insurance premiums for Americans on the edge of the subsidy cliff.

 Before, a single adult in Arkansas making $52,000 would have barely missed the cutoff for receiving a premium tax credit by less than $1,000, forcing them to pay the full premium of $836/month ($10,031).